Doki Doki School Hours: Characters

-The head (and, originally, sole member) of the school's manga club.
-He has great artistic ability, but he's only ever seen drawing stereotypical bishōjo-type characters, and his obsession tends to get a little on the creepy side.
-He dislikes drawing men, and it's somewhat implied that he's not very good at doing so.
+The head (and, originally, sole member) of the school's manga club, he has great artistic ability, but he is only ever seen drawing stereotypical bishōjo-type characters, and his obsession tends to get a little on the creepy side.
+He dislikes drawing men, and it is somewhat implied that he is not very good at doing so.
 Mika-sensei has occasionally shown interest in his work.
 Mika has often been the subject of his work, which has seems to have earned him a somewhat friendship with Kitakawa for his art of her.